American Left: Marxism–Leninism

+American Communist Party

+The American Communist Party (ACP) is a political party in the United States and Canada.
+The ACP formed in 2024 when its members split from the Communist Party USA (CPUSA).

+ACP has been described as MAGA Communist, as notable ACP founders Jackson Hinkle and Haz Al-Din have promoted it and similar conservative communist labels since 2022.
+MAGA Communism has been described as anti-feminist, queerphobic, anti-woke, anti-environmentalist, pro-social services, pro-tax cuts, and pro-Donald Trump.<ref name=ElPais2024Fernandez / ACP leaders argue that MAGA Communism is a tool to shift the American working class away from capitalism and toward communism.

+ACP officially adheres to Marxist–Leninist philosophy, and also promotes socialist patriotism.
+The ACP aligns with the Chinese view of the Sino-Soviet split, regards the de-Stalinized Soviet Union as revisionist, supports the Cultural Revolution, celebrates the Chinese economic reforms, and upholds Xi Jinping Thought.
+ACP and its leaders support China, North Korea, Iran, Nicaragua, Venezuela, and the Russian "Special Military Operation", stating that "today, as 80 years ago [in 1945 as the Soviet Union], Russia remains at the forefront of the world liberation movement".

 American Party of Labor

 The American Party of Labor was founded in 2008 and adheres to Hoxhaism.
 It has its origins in the activities of the American communist Jack Shulman, former secretary of Communist Party USA leader William Z. Foster; and the British Marxist-Leninist Bill Bland.
 Members of the American Party of Labor had previously been active in Alliance Marxist-Leninist and International Struggle Marxist-Leninist, two organizations founded by Shulman and Bland.
 The present-day APL sees itself as upholding and continuing the work of Shulman and Bland.
 Although not a formal member of the International Conference of Marxist–Leninist Parties and Organizations (Unity & Struggle), the APL is generally supportive of its line and maintains friendly relations with a number of foreign communist parties including the Chilean Communist Party (Proletarian Action), the Turkish Labour Party (EMEP), the Labour Party of Iran, and the Communist Party of Great Britain (Marxist–Leninist).

-It has been involved in a number of events, such as a 2013 protest against the Golden Dawn in Chicago, a 2014 meeting on the Ukraine and a protest against Donald Trump at the 2016 Republican National Convention.
+It has been involved in a number of events, such as a 2013 protest against the Golden Dawn in Chicago, a 2014 meeting on Ukraine and a protest against Donald Trump at the 2016 Republican National Convention.
 A significant program of the American Party of Labor is "Red Aid: Service to the People", which involves providing food, clothing and other assistance to the poor and homeless in impoverished communities, and has been established in multiple US cities.

 Its current organ, The Red Phoenix, carries articles concerning contemporary political issues and theoretical and historical questions.